RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 EOF
 ```

-Since this is the first time we're connecting to these servers, you'll need to accept the identity of the servers.
+:boom: Since this is the first time we're connecting to these servers, you'll need to accept the identity of the servers.
-To speed up the process, we can use the ssh-keyscan command to accept identities.
-Like so:
+To speed up the process, we use the ssh-keyscan command to accept identities.
+Run below command:

 ```
 ssh-keyscan -H xxx.xxx.xxx.xxx yyy.yyy.yyy.yyy zzz.zzz.zzz.zzz >> ~/.ssh/known_hosts
 ```

-You are now ready to run your first Ansible module.
+:boom: You are now ready to run your first Ansible module.
 To do so, run the following command from *$WORK_DIR*

 ```
 cd $WORK_DIR
 ansible -i hosts all -m ping
 ```

 This command will run the ping command on all servers in the hosts file (specified by -i).
-The -u parameter is used to sign into the servers as the root user.
 >**If the previous step failed, you might be asked to accept the identity of the servers.**
 Then: type yes for each server.
 After running the ping command, you'll have following output